 Adding the suggested 1:1 self-study would require roughly 4,400 hours to reach the advanced level.

-To put it bluntly, Korean isn’t impossible to learn, but it’s not a walk in the park either.
+Learning Korean isn’t impossible, but it’s not a walk in the park, either.
 So, to sum up, it is difficult but doable!

-If I had to summarize the difficulty level of Korean accurately.
-Well, I’d say that it is not a language that should be taken up ideally, or on the side, with the expectation of going far in it.
+If I had to summarize the difficulty level of Korean accurately, I’d say that it is not a language that should be taken up ideally or on the side with the expectation of going far in it.

 What makes learning Korean so hard?